 All items in this collection were transferred to the University Libraries, M.E.
 Grenander Department of Special Collections and Archives.
 Box 2 was donated by the University Alumni Association.

-Processed by: Rosann Santos and Geoff Williams in 2016.
+Processed by: Rosann Santos and Geoff Williams

 reprocessed and converted to EAD, 2016 February